scrollmapper/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:17]** When I saw this, I wondered with myself to see such great and noble things.
 And again I admired upon the account of those virgins, that they were so handsome and delicate; and stood with such firmness and constancy, as if they would carry the whole heaven.

-**[9:18]** And as I was thinking thus within myself, the shepherd said unto me; What thickest thou within thyself?
+**[9:18]** And as I was thinking thus within myself, the shepherd said unto me; What thinkest thou within thyself?
 Why art thou disquieted, and fillest thyself with care?

-**[9:19]** Do not seem to consider, as if thou wert wise, what thou doest not understand, but pray unto the Lord, that thou mayest have ability to understand it.
+**[9:19]** Do not seem to consider, as if thou wert wise, what thou dost not understand, but pray unto the Lord, that thou mayest have ability to understand it.
 What is to come thou canst not understand, but thou seest that which is before thee.

 **[9:20]** Be not therefore disquieted at those things which thou canst not see; but get the understanding of those which thou seest.